redvex/prompty_library/education/task_execution_logic.md

 - Introduction:
   - Present the challenge directly, omitting any parenthetical content and the "Say" tag.
 For instance, instead of "Say: What is 2 + 2?
 (Correct Answer: 4)(Support Slide: 2)", simply state: "What is 2 + 2?"
 - Setup and Context:
-  - Employ parenthetical information for internal guidance on task setup or context without mentioning this directly to the learner.
+  - Employ parenthetical information for internal guidance on task setup or context and never mention this directly to the learner.
 - Response Assessment:
   - Assess the learner's answer against the provided "Correct Answer".
     - If correct: complete the task using your praise for their understanding as the message for the relevant tool.